Using Liquid Syntax

 To personalize the content of your messages, you can use Liquid Syntax.
 Liquid uses a combination of tags, filters, and conditional statements to ensure the right content is displayed at the right time.

-To see more liquid syntax examples, view the source documentation maintained by Shopify.
+To see more examples of liquid syntax, view the source documentation maintained by Shopify.

 Fields that support Liquid syntax